 Using everyday items and household utensils to get your portion sizes right can be really useful.
 It’s an easy way to visualise what a portion should look like.

-We’ve produced portion-size guides for popular foods from the five food groups that help to make up ahealthy, balanced diet.
-See our guides to portion sizes for:
+We’ve produced portion-size guides for popular foods from the five food groups that help to make up a healthy, balanced diet.

 Remember, everybody’s needs are different so the number of portion sizes you need is individual – and your weight, gender, body composition and activity levels all make a difference.
 Your dietitian will be able to advise you on the amount of portions that are right for you.